coin-or/Gravity/examples/MachineLearning/Supervised/LiDAR/README.md

 `git checkout LiDAR`

-The only dependency for ARMO is [Ipopt](https://github.com/coin-or/Ipopt), please install it on your system first (preferably build Ipopt with HSL libraries).
+The only dependency for ARMO are [Ipopt](https://github.com/coin-or/Ipopt) and [LASlib](https://github.com/LAStools/LAStools), please install them on your system first (preferably build Ipopt with HSL libraries).

 To run the MIQCPs with [Gurobi](http://www.gurobi.com), please install it on your system first.